fmckenna/SimCenterDocumentation/docs/common/user_manual/installation/desktop/install_macOS.rst

 Install Python 3.9
 ^^^^^^^^^^^^^^^^^^

 SimCenter tools require an x86-based version of Python 3.9 to run properly.
 If you have a different version of Python installed, you will need to add a Python 3.9 x86 version to your system.
-Below, we will demonstrate the process for installing Python 3.9 using the official distributor of Python, **python.org**.

 To see if you have python installed and whether it is compatable with SimCenter tools, issue the following in a terminal window.

 .. code::